OutSystems/FTThesis.ModelAPITest/README.md

 # ModelAPITest
-Program for testing and exploring ModelAPI functionality, specially for Feature Toggle Thesis
+Program for transforming modules and introducing Feature Toggles, in light of Feature Toggle Thesis for FCT-UNL

 ## Description

-Simple Screens OMLs are just plain blank applications with a couple screens and WebBlocks.

-*SimpleScreensTW.oml* is for traditional web while *SimpleScreensNR.oml* is for React.

-You can use these files to test the program that lists all screens and all webblocks of an oml file.

-At current version, the Test Files working and more relevant are: SimpleScreensTW.1.oml and SimpleScreens5TW.1.oml for traditional, and SimpleScreensNR.1.oml and SimpleScreens5TW.1.oml for Reactive.

-This program now encapsulates all new blocks and screens (this last by encapsulating all links redirecting to it and a preparation/oninitialize for the screen) in a toggle.
+You can use the test files to test the program.
+The files that are up to date are stored in the folder CurrentTF.
+The folder TestFiles has older files for testing previous versions of this program and may not work properly.

+This program encapsulates blocks, screens, server actions and client actions in feature toggles.

 The current program is written for both **Traditional Web** and **Reactive**.
-Keep in mind that both omls must be in the same language
+Keep in mind that both omls (if running for differential between versions) must be in the same language.

 ## Running

-For running, execute the program and then insert the desired file paths for both versions of the program, as well as the path for the output file.
+For running, execute the program and then insert the desired file paths, as well as the path for the output file, according to instructions:

+diff <oldFile.oml> <newFile.oml> <outputFile.oml> - for inserting toggles in new elements between old version and new version of the same OML
+OR
+features <configFile.yml> <moduleFile.oml> <outputFile.oml> - for inserting toggles in an OML according to a config file specifying feature context